 I asked questions during the training sessions

 One piece of advice I received from a former boss was that you should always ask a question at the end of a training session.
-It will make people remember you and it ensure you really listen to the session while trying to formulate a question.
-If that makes you feel slightly worried do go up to the speaker at the end of the session to thank them face-to-face.
+It will make people remember you, and it ensures you listen to the session while trying to formulate a question.
+If that makes you feel slightly worried, do go up to the speaker at the end of the session to thank them face-to-face.

-I attended two seminars (Pitman’s Excel training and The iPad PA) both of which were excellent and I did come away with lots of tips and good advice.
-I stood at the back of the theatre for Laura Schwartz’s interview which was truly inspiring and totally free!
+I attended two seminars (Pitman’s Excel training and The iPad PA) both of which were excellent, and I did come away with lots of tips and useful advice.
+I stood at the back of the theatre for Laura Schwartz’s interview which was truly inspiring and free!
 I also dipped into a few other free talks and sat in on Hamish Jenkinson’s interview (he was PA to Madonna).

 I had some objectives before I attended the event

 They were to meet with the assistants that read my blog and put some faces to names.
-I also wanted to make sure I attend a good mixture of talks and training sessions and I also wanted to speak at the very least half of the exhibitors and exchange business cards.
+I also wanted to make sure I visit a good mixture of talks and training sessions, and I also wanted to speak at the very least half of the exhibitors and exchange business cards.

-This meant that I had studied the programme before hand and I had looked at who was exhibiting and what products would benefit my company and the readers of my blog.
-Do take the time prior to the show to familiarise yourself with the content.
+This meant that I had studied the programme beforehand and I had looked at who was exhibiting and what products would benefit my company and the readers of my blog.
+Do take the time before the show to familiarise yourself with the content.
 You’d be surprised at the number of delegates that turn up at events without the faintest clue what the event content is.